duniter/upycoin/README.md

 ## Requirements

+uPyCoin uses Python 3 so if it is not yet installed on your distribution do it and in addition you have to install pip in order to do the following steps.

 Here are the python packages you should install in order to use uPyCoin thanks to pip3:

  * [python-gnupg](http://pythonhosted.org/python-gnupg/)